dmbarbour/wikilon/docs/DictionaryStructure.md

 This is the bare minimum to ensure every AO word compiles into something (even if it's just nonsense).
 Later, I will validate features like: tests still pass, words still typecheck, etc.

 Validating parse is trivial.
 Validating acyclic is easy: a simplified compilation recompile against the dictionary will do the job.
 To validate that I don't delete a word that someone else is using, I'll need either a reverse lookup or a reference count.

-Validating against missing words is more difficult: I need either a reverse lookup or a reference count.

-Reactively running relevant tests will also benefit from a reverse lookup.
-And typechecking

-Typechecking the words will essentially require a full recompile.

-requires partially compiling a word.
-Later,

-1. to
-2. Testing whether a word is part of a cycle is not difficult: seek dependencies of the word.

-: you can compile the word, for example, to test if it has any dependencies.

-Testing for cycles is not especially difficult.
-If a word is part of a cycle, this can always be discovered by compiling that word.

-that there are no undefined words, seems much more difficult

-If we're going to simply validate words as we add them, this should be easy.

-One option is to simply compile every word after it is u

-Whenever we update a word, we have possibilities of:

-* using undefined word
-* introducing a cycle

-When we delete a word, we have possibility of:

-* rendering other words undefined
-*

--- Design Thoughts:
---
---
---   To ensure validity, I need to make sure that each update does --   not create a cycle, and that deletions do not break code that --   otherwise works fine.
+Later, to determine which tests must be rerun and which programs must be re-typechecked, I'll certainly need a reverse lookup.

 ## Fast Renaming